Live Updates: Chicago Bears Bear Down On Arlington Park Bid

 Soldier Field and Chicago Park District fight over activities gambling

-The Chicago Bears wanted to have sports betting at Soldier Field, but the Chicago Park District did not comply with the NFL team.
+The Chicago Bears desired to introduce sports betting at Soldier Field, however, the Chicago Park District did not conform to the NFL team’s request.

 Churchill Downs submits an application for & rsquo’s 22 racing dates.

-Churchill Downs has applied for 2022 racing dates at Arlington Park, a somewhat surprising move considering the track is up for sale.
+Churchill Downs has surprisingly applied for 2022 racing dates at Arlington Park, despite the fact that the track is currently on the market.

-Tribes won’t actually take place at Arlington in 2022, but there is still a chance that things will change slowly for the new customer.
+Tribes won’t actually be held in Arlington in 2022, but there’s still a possibility that things will gradually change for the new customer.

 Important new details about non-Bears buyer

-A buyer who is interested in buying Arlington Park is today better known to us.
+We are now more familiar with the buyer who is interested in buying Arlington Park today.

-Below, you’ll see an update regarding Glenstar Properties, which has submitted an offer to buy the land.
-The Daily Herald reports that Glenstar has a relationship with Neil Bluhm, a key Churchill Downs partner, dating back to 2005.
+An update is provided below about Glenstar Properties, which has made a bid to purchase the land.
+According to The Daily Herald, Glenstar has had a connection with Neil Bluhm, a significant partner of Churchill Downs, since 2005.

-In the 1980s, Bluhm was also barred from purchasing a roughly 20 % interest in the Bears.
-We & rsquo, we’ll check to see if that has any implications for this.
+In the 1980s, Bluhm was also prohibited from buying approximately a 20% stake in the Bears.
+We will investigate to see if this has any consequences for this situation.

 For Arlington, the Bears face rivals.

-Crain’s Chicago Businessreports that two prominent local development groups, Glenstar Properties and UrbanStreet Group, have also submitted offers to buy the track.
+Crain’s Chicago Business reveals that Glenstar Properties and UrbanStreet Group, two well-known local development groups, have also put forward offers to purchase the track.

 According to recent reports, it would be simple for Bears to terminate their rent on Soldier Field.